As Biden touts Ohio Intel plant, Rep. Tim Ryan questions his 2024 plans | Politics

 "The industrial Midwest is back."
 The trip is part of a White House pre-midterms push to tout new funding for manufacturing and infrastructure Biden's Democratic Party pushed through Congress, while decrying opposition Republicans backed by former President Donald Trump as dangerous extremists.

 President Joe Biden made an election-year visit to an overwhelmingly Republican part of Ohio on Friday for the groundbreaking of a semiconductor plant that he promoted as evidence that his economic policies are working.
-But his trip was punctuated by a fellow Democrat, Ohio Representative Tim Ryan, publicly questioning whether the party needed new leadership when asked if the 79-year-old president should run for re-election in 2024.
+But his trip was punctuated by comments from a fellow Democrat, Ohio Representative Tim Ryan, who is now running for the U.S. Senate.
+On Thursday, Ryan publicly questioned whether the party needed new leadership after he was asked if the 79-year-old president should run for re-election in 2024.

 Biden traveled to Licking County near Columbus to speak at the site of Intel Corp's new $20 billion semiconductor manufacturing facility and hailed it as a sign of things to come.
 "The future of the chip industry is going to be made in America," he said.
 "The industrial Midwest is back."